 GREEN LAKE ASSOCIATION MAINE

-On Saturday, July 18, 2020, the 37th annual loon count took place.
-Donna Megquier and volunteers Jim Cochrane, Naomi Finlay, Joe Jenkins, Lorraine Mooers, Kathy Smith, Christy Stout, Wendell Leonard, Bonnie Trigg, Barbara Hobbs, Scotty Folger, Sharon Ludden, Emily Cambria and Scott Votey conducted the loon count this summer.
-It was a very foggy, cool morning and the counters spotted 34 adult loons and 0 chicks.
+On Saturday, July 17, 2021, the 38th annual loon count took place.
+Donna Megquier and volunteers Jim Cochrane, Naomi Finlay, Joe Jenkins, Lorraine Mooers, Kathy Smith, Christy Stout, Wendell Leonard, Bonnie Trigg, Scotty Folger, Sharon Ludden, Emily Cambria, Sally Smith, Scott Votey and Kevin Ingram conducted the loon count this summer.
+The volunteer counters spotted 34 adult loons and 4 chicks.

 For information visit ...